Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

     }
     ```

-!!! note
+!!! success ""
     Best Practice

----

 ### **Enum Singleton**
 This approach is the most concise and prevents issues with serialization and reflection attacks.

-???+ example "Enum Initialization Example"
+??? example "Enum Singleton Implementation"
     ```java
     public enum EnumSingleton {
         INSTANCE;